willisplummer/nvim-dotfiles/README.md

 # NVIM DOTFILES

 - I moved these to their own repo because I'm managing the rest of my config in home-manager

+## Improvements To Do
+- git diffing visualizer?